magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 incense is not yet completely burnt I will not rise from my sitting, even if I collapse or die, no matter what, I’ll die sitting.’
 Having made their vow they start their sitting.
-As soon as they start to sit, hordes come rushing at them from all sides.
+As soon as they start to sit, Māra’s hordes come rushing at them from all sides.
 They’ve only sat for an instant and already they think the incense must be finished.
 They open their eyes for a peek, ‘Oh, there’s still ages left!’

 They grit their teeth and sit some more, feeling hot, flustered, agitated and confused.
 Reaching the breaking point they think, ‘It